 Extended statement about the Trust

 M.J.
 Murdock Charitable Trust was created by the will of the late Melvin J. (Jack) Murdock, who was a co-founder of Tektronix, Inc. in Beaverton, Oregon, and a resident of Vancouver, Washington.
 Since its establishment on June 30, 1975, with a bequest of about $91 million, the Trust has focused its grantmaking efforts primarily in five states of the Pacific Northwest: Alaska, Idaho, Montana, Oregon, and Washington.
-The Trust’s current assets are valued at about $1.2 billion, and over the life of the Trust, nearly $975 million has been distributed through more than 6,500 grants.
+The Trust’s current assets are valued at about $1.3 billion, and over the life of the Trust, more than $1 billion has been distributed through more than 6,700 grants.